wkirby-212/Touch-Control-Dock/README.md

   - go to `*\touch-control-dock\data\touch-ui\` and open index.html
   - Input your Host port and Password then hit connect.

-Alternative:
-1. Start from the official OBS plugin template.
-2. Copy:
-   - `src/plugin-main.cpp`
-   - `data/touch-ui/`
-3. Ensure your build installs the `data/` folder with the plugin.

-If you don’t care about the tiny native help dock, you can skip the C++ part: the HTML UI can be used standalone with a Browser Dock.

----

 ## Setup (runtime)

 1. **Enable WebSocket**